ashishtigga80/Node-Weather/README.md

 # Node-Weather
-A simple website for getting weather forecast.
+A basic website for weather forecast using Nodejs, express.
-Build using Node js, express etc